GenesysCloudBlueprints/webhook-workflow-workitem-blueprint/blueprint/index.md

 ### Create and Import the Workflow

-There is an additional files in the `/exports` folder in the [blueprint repository](#clone-the-repository "Goes to the Clone the Repository section") which is `WebhookWorkflow.i3WorkFlow` that contains the workflow.
+There is an additional file in the `/exports` folder in the [blueprint repository](#clone-the-repository "Goes to the Clone the Repository section") which is `WebhookWorkflow.i3WorkFlow` that contains the workflow.

-#### Import the Worklow
+#### Import the Workflow

 1. In Genesys Cloud, navigate to **Admin** > **Architect** > **Flows:Workflow** and click **Add**.

-2. Enter a name for the inbound message flow and click **Create Flow**.
+2. Enter a name for the workflow and click **Create Flow**.

 3. From the **Save** menu, click **Import**.